-Drinking alcohol to excess can make good sex go bad.
+Drinking alcohol to excess can make having good sex difficult.
 Dr Abigael San, clinical psychologist and alcohol expert, says this is because alcohol reduces both men's and women's sexual sensitivity.

 "In both sexes, sexual response is reduced by regular and prolonged drinking," she says.